jmcolella/phase-0/week-1/basics-of-web-bonus-reflection.md

 World wide web: an application that "sits on top of" the internet; it uses the internet connections to share information that allows a user to read and interact with webpages on a web browser

 ## Other questions

+What 2 new things did you learn about the web?

+Believe it or not, I actually learned that there is a difference between the internet and the world wide web.
+I really did theink they were the same thing, but it's more that they are just very closely related.
+I see it as the internet is like the physical railroads connecting different destinations (servers, computers) and the world wide web is a train, which just uses the interent to transport specific information (web pages) between these destinations.

+I also learned about the DNS and how it stores IP addresses and domain names.
+It's pretty incredible that when I use a browser to request access to a website, my computer communicates with numerous different servers to find exactly where that IP address was stored according to the DNS.

+How did you feel when you saw your web page live?

+I felt pretty accomplished.
+Typing up the blog wasn't too special, but being able to track the changes and use git to push the changes up to Github, that was pretty cool.
+It's been awesome to use the command line.

+Did you have an "aha" moments or were any concepts solidified?

+Doing this bonus challenge is helping to solidfy my version control and Github procedures.
+I'm getting the hang of editing a file, then checking it's status, then adding/commiting, then pushing that up to Github and then pulling to sync the local/origin master.
+I'm also getting in the habit of creating a new branch for each change I make.

+Did you find any resources on your own that helped you better understand a topic?

+I have not yet found anything as of yet that has helped me understand any topics more.
+The only thing I guess I could say is that I've looked up a few things on Wikipedia to a get a more straightforward and detailed definition of things, like shell and bash.